 - Mount the faucet controls offset from the center.

 Install grab bars on the wall near the toilet for support if needed.
-A handicapped bathroom remodels something that you can do to stay in your home as long as possible without relying on others to help take care of you.
+An accessible bathroom remodels is something you can do to stay in your home as long as possible without relying on others to help take care of you.

 Installing a wall-mounted toilet raised off the ground is always a good idea.
 Ask your plumber to move your toilet to be mounted on the wall.
-Raising it higher off the ground makes it easier to get on and off the commode.
+Raising it higher off the ground makes getting on and off the commode easier.